He's one-half of the droid every Stormtrooper is looking for, he's the protocol droid, C-3PO.

 Until actor Anthony Daniels brought C-3PO to life, every other sci-fi robot had come across as a hokey attempt to get a cool robot on screen.
-The comedic role in Star Wars fell to C3PO and R2D2.
+The comedic role in Star Wars fell to C-3PO and R2-D2.

-Either way, C3PO's lines of dialogue from the Star Wars movies served him well and are endlessly quotable.
+Either way, C-3PO's lines of dialogue from the Star Wars movies served him well and are endlessly quotable.

 Here's a taste of his best quotes:

-- “Sir, it's very possible this asteroid is not stable.”
-From Empire Strikes Back.
+- “Sir, it's very possible this asteroid is not stable.” – From The Empire Strikes Back.
 Turns out Golden Rod was right and the Falcon had been parked in the throat of a giant space worm.

-- “R2 says the chances of survival are 725… to one” – A New Hope
+- “R2 says the chances of survival are 725… to one” – A New Hope.

-- “R2-D2, where are you?”
-Once again our robot has lost his best friend.
+- “R2-D2, where are you?” – Once again our robot has lost his best friend.

-- “R2-D2, it is you, it Is You!”
-Once again our robot has found his best friend.
+- “R2-D2, it is you, it is You!” – Once again our robot has found his best friend.

-- “Die Jedi Dogs!
-Oh, what did I say?”
-C3PO having an out of body experience in Attack of the Clones.
+- “Die, Jedi dogs!
+Oh, what did I say?” – C-3PO having an out-of-body experience in Attack of the Clones.

 - “Don’t you call me a mindless philosopher, you overweight glob of grease!”

 - “Goodness!
 Han Solo!
 It is I, C-3PO!
-You probably do not recognize me because of the red arm…” In The Force Awakens, the Golden Rod demonstrates a severe lack of emotional intelligence as Han and Leia meet each other for the first time in years.
+You probably do not recognize me because of the red arm…” – In The Force Awakens, the Golden Rod demonstrates a severe lack of emotional intelligence as Han and Leia meet each other for the first time in years.

-- Leia Organa: Wipe that nervous expression off your face, Threepio.
-C-3PO: “Oh, well, I will certainly try General… Nervous?”
+- In The Last Jedi, Leia Organa says “Wipe that nervous expression off your face, Threepio,” to which he replies “Oh, well, I will certainly try General… Nervous?”

 - “I am C-3PO, human/cyborg relations.
-And you are?”
-Says our boy after having his mind wiped so he could decipher the Sith coordinates, which turned out to be Bef Kir, another moon of Endor.
-He also repeats the line when he meets R2D2 again.
+And you are?” – Says our boy in The Rise of Skywalker after having his mind wiped so he could decipher the Sith coordinates, which turned out to be Bef Kir, another moon of Endor.
+He also repeats the line when he meets R2-D2 again.

-Many times C3PO is completing the punch line after the set-up has been given by R2D2 ‘bleeping away' thus making them one of the greatest comedy duos to ever grace the silver screen.
+Many times C-3PO is completing the punch line after the set-up has been given by R2-D2 “bleeping away,” thus making them one of the greatest comedy duos to ever grace the silver screen.

-Paul Rose Jr has worked as TV News Producer, Forensic Analyst, and Train Conductor, among many other things.
+Paul Rose Jr is the Editor in Chief of Wealth of Geeks & manages the Associated Press program for The Insiders network.
+He has worked as TV News Producer, Forensic Analyst, and Train Conductor, among many other things.
 He’s the former TV Editor for InfuzeMag and owns more books, DVDs, and comics than most people have seen in their lifetimes.
 When he’s not writing or editing on Wealth of Geeks, he exercises his creative muscle writing screenplays and acting in film and television in Los Angeles, CA.